compuphase/Black-Magic-Probe-Book/README.md

 ```
 (Again, see the top of `Makefile.linux` for other options.)
 ### Windows with MingW
-A common stumbling block with the MingW compiler is that it lacks the header and library files for WinUSB.
-However the [MingW-w64](https://mingw-w64.org) fork should come with these files.
-The original header files are in the Microsoft WDK (and they may come with Visual Studio too).
-These files have the typical "All rights reserved" copyright banner in the header comment, so I cannot distribute them.
-If your installation lacks these files, you will have to get them from the WDK or another source.

-The files that it concerns are:
-* usb.h
-* usb100.h
-* usb200.h
-* winusb.h
-* winusbio.h

-The repository for this project contains the file `winusb.def`.
-You can use this file to create an import library for MingW using `dlltool`.
-The command line options to use are documented on top of the file `winusb.def`.

-The location of the header and library files for WinUSB can be set in `makefile.cfg`, see the `Makefile.mingw` for details.
+A makefile is provided for MingW, called `makefile/mingw`.

+The current release links to either WinUSB or libusbK dynamically.
+It is no longer necessary to get the headers for WinUSB from the Windows DDK or create an import library from a .def file.
+However, for the libusbK option, you will need to download the appropriate libusbK.dll and place it into the directory where the binaries are built.
+See the [libusbK project](https://sourceforge.net/projects/libusbk/).

 ### Windows with Visual C/C++
 The makefile for Visual C/C++ uses Microsoft's `nmake`, which is a bare-bones `make` clone.